Physics-Gated Visual Prediction of MARFE on the HL-3 Tokamak: Method

-On this basis, according to the adjacency to the central column in the plasma's high-field side (HFS), we partition the processed image $I_{\text{proc}}$ into three distinct poloidal zones: the upper divertor region ($m_U$), the high-field side region ($m_M$), and the lower divertor region ($m_L$).
+On this basis, according to the adjacency to the central column in the plasma's HFS, we partition the processed image $I_{\text{proc}}$ into three distinct poloidal zones: the upper divertor region ($m_U$), the high-field side region ($m_M$), and the lower divertor region ($m_L$).
 For each zone, the size of the MARFE area (i.e., $m_U$, $m_M$ and $m_L$) is computed according to the summation of non-zero pixels, and correspondingly serve as the initial area features for our prediction model.
-Furthermore, we generate an initial binary label $y_{\text{init}}$ as an initial guess of the occurrence of any significant MARFE activity in the frame.
-Notably, $y_{\text{init}}=1$ if the aggregated initial area features ($M_{\text{total}} = m_U + m_M + m_L$) exceeds an empirical threshold, and nulls otherwise.
+Using the MARFE area as a zero-order detection metric is consistent with established morphology or imaging-based approaches developed for MARFE identification on JET and other tokamaks~\cite{Murari2010TPS,Craciunescu2012FST,Albuquerque2011TPS}.
+Compared to \cite{Murari2010TPS,Craciunescu2012FST,Albuquerque2011TPS}, the novel element in our partition is splitting the area into the three poloidal zones $(m_U, m_M, m_L)$ rather than a single aggregated count, which preserves the poloidal-distribution information needed to distinguish a MARFE from generic edge brightening.
+We also generate an initial binary label $y_{\text{init}}$ as an initial guess of whether any significant MARFE activity is present in the frame: $y_{\text{init}}=1$ if the aggregated initial area feature $M_{\text{total}} = m_U + m_M + m_L$ exceeds $200$ pixels, and $y_{\text{init}}=0$ otherwise.
 This binary label is used exclusively within the EM algorithm; if a sample's label is corrected from $1$ to $0$ during refinement, the corresponding feature values ($m_U, m_M, m_L$) for that time step are changed to zero.
 To maintain clarity, we denote these \emph{cleaned visual features}, which serve as the direct inputs for the subsequent prediction model, as $(m'_{U}, m'_{M}, m'_{L})$.